Meet GCP

 Senior VP, Deputy Publisher

 Let me come clean: I am a cliché.
 I’ve always been a bookworm.
 My favorites when I was growing up were The Arabian Nights and The Merry Adventures of Robin Hood, and later Agatha Christie’s mysteries, P.G.
 Wodehouse’s hilarious novels, and E.B.
 White’s essay collections.
 In college, I dreamed of landing a job that would pay me to read.
 Lucky for me, that dream job has been mine for decades.
-Finding great voices and great stories is as thrilling today as it was back when I was an Editorial Assistant, and how exciting that in my role as Digital and Paperback Publisher, I get to explore a variety of ways to share books with readers.
-I work hand in glove with Editorial, Publicity, Marketing, and Sales to whip up enthusiasm for our books, and occasionally I get to say “mid-roll” in ebook meetings.
-Add my leadership of the Editorial and Marketing/Publicity teams of Forever, our romance and women’s fiction imprint, and my own acquisitions in suspense/thiller, women’s fiction, historical fiction, and commercial nonfiction categories — well, like I said, a dream job.
+Finding great voices and great stories is as thrilling today as it was back when I was an Editorial Assistant, and how exciting that in my role as Deputy Publisher I work hand in glove with Editorial, Publicity, Marketing, Advertising, Art, and Sales to whip up enthusiasm for our books.
+Like I said, a dream job.

 Krishan Trotman